kennethkalmer/opensourcery.blog/drafts/error-reporting.md

 Over time the unpleasantness of these tests will lead to refactoring and improving the design of the code.

 I use unpleasantness in the broadest sense of the word here.
 To me it means in the beginning you’re going to be forced to get to grips with your testing harness, spending a lot of time just getting the first failure.
 You’ll be faced with a lot of unknown unknowns, but push through.
 The first tests that emerge would probably be slower integration style tests until you get through a few rounds of refactoring to break down the coupling in your system.
+These first tests should deliver plenty of _”aha moments”_.

 It is akin to starting your first “couch to 5K”.
 You have to walk before you can run, and while your getting used to running you’ll be doing a lot of walking in between.
 At the end of it though, you’ll be fitter, and so will your creations.
 They’ll grow ready for the onslaught of production life and emerge champions.